nodejs/node/doc/api/child_process.markdown

   was killed by the parent.

 This event is emitted when the stdio streams of a child process have all terminated.
-This is distinct from 'exit', since multiple processes might share the same stdio streams.
+This is distinct from `'exit'`, since multiple processes might share the same stdio streams.

 ### Event: 'disconnect'